-This spring, Teva is heading south on a mind-bending adventure to open minds and stretch imaginations, showing communities all along the east coast the power we have as individuals to change the course of history and flip the environmental damage we see around us on its head!
+This summer, Teva is traveling throughout the Northeast on a mind-bending adventure to open minds and stretch imaginations, showing communities all along the east coast the power we have as individuals to change the course of history and flip the environmental damage we see around us on its head!
 And what better way is there to spread this message than on a Topsy-Turvy School Bus that runs on used vegetable-oil collected from restaurants along the way?

 On our tour we’ll be building, celebrating, and strengthening the communities we visit through innovative learning methods and grassroots action around Jewish values and renewable energy topics.
 We’ll stretch mind muscles, dream big, connect to ancient ecological wisdom, and discover creative ways to re-think energy and conservation issues, from worm composting to human-powered bicycle generators.

 We live in a world where limited resources are overused and quickly discarded, where pollution poisons waterways and the air we breathe, where our food production methods are unsustainable and unhealthy, and where people are losing their connection to the natural world.
-On this tour we will show people that things don’t have to be this way, and that the power of positive, forward thinking individuals of every age can impact the entire planet.
+On this tour we will show people that we do not have to accept environmental degradation as the norm and that the power of positive, forward thinking individuals of every age can impact the entire planet.

 We’re with Lila (AcroYoga).
 We’re in jacksonville!!!!